-The provision allows the National Security Agency (NSA) to gather intelligence on foreign nationals outside the U.S. Things like emails, phone calls, text messages, etc. can be collected and shared with other intelligence agencies in order to thwarts threats against the U.S.
+The provision allows the National Security Agency (NSA) to gather intelligence on foreign nationals outside the U.S. Things like emails, phone calls, text messages, etc. can be collected and shared with other intelligence agencies in order to thwart threats against the U.S.

 U.S. citizens are supposed to be excluded from the intelligence gathering, but Circa reported earlier this year that thousands of Americans were accidentally swept up in the intelligence.
-Usually this happens with the NSA intercepts communications between foreign persons and U.S. citizens.
+Usually this happens when the NSA intercepts communications between foreign persons and U.S. citizens.

 Earlier this week, House lawmakers were circulating different bills to reauthorize FISA.
 One bill, originating from the House Intelligence Committee, would have renewed the law for four years.
 That may seem like a long time, but members of the intelligence community had hoped for an even longer or permanent re-authorization.

 Members of the conservative House Freedom Caucus balked at the idea of attaching that bill to a spending package and even threatened to vote against a spending deal if they were not assured there would be open debate on the re-authorization of FISA next year.

 "I will do whatever it takes, including filibuster any kind of permanent re-authorization or long term re-authorization," Kentucky Republican Sen. Rand Paul said in an interview.